alvivar/bite/README.md

 ## How to run

-The server runs on **0.0.0.0:1984**, just like me:
+The server runs on **0.0.0.0:1984**, you can send and receive messages with any TCP connection, just send complete lines (0xA) before flush.

     cargo run --release --p server

-The client is just a simple test that connects to **127.0.0.1:1984** to send and receive messages.
+The client is just a simple test that connects to **127.0.0.1:1984**.

     cargo run --release --p client

-Or for a custom test server, use the first argument:
+Or use first argument to specity a different address.

     cargo run --release -p client -- 123.45.678.90:1234

-You should be able to write from any TCP connection, just send complete lines before flush.

-## Docker installation
+## Docker

 It includes the **docker-compose** and **Dockerfile** to build and run the server.